mrvini/employer-portal-vue/README.md

 # employer-portal

-> Employer Portal to view and manage employees
+- Employer Portal to view and manage employees

 ## Toolchain
-> Vue
+- Vue
-> Material Design for Vue in Beta
+- Material Design for Vue in Beta
-> Express to serve the content
+- Express to serve the content

 ## Dependencies
 This project is dependent on the API endpoint for employees API Could be set up from this repo: https://github.com/mrvini/employee-service-api.
 Please follow instructions in that repo to setup serverless endpoint for API

-## Build Setup
+## Build Scripts and Utilties

 ``` bash
 # install dependencies